hsyv587/AI_Pacman_Search/README.md

 # AI_Pacman_Search
-File documentation:
+all search agents are implemented in the file "pacmanAgent.py"
-    all search agents are implemented in the file "pacmanAgent.py", which includes these search algorithms:
+# Searching Algorithms:
         RandomSequenceAgent
         RandomAgent
         GreedyAgent